1. What’s your story? Where are you from?

 9. What about in ten?

-In addition to the last answer, I would like to have my own studio and somehow (need to figure out how) helps society to have a better knowledge about arts and design in order to put this profession in the place it deserves.
+In addition to the last answer, I would like to have my own studio and somehow (need to figure out how) it helps society to have a better knowledge of arts and design in order to put this profession in the place it deserves.

 10. What do you hope to achieve with your art?